 Heyuan Guangdong, China Travel Guide

 Spring (March-May): Spring brings mild and pleasant weather to Heyuan.
 Daily temperatures usually range from 15°C to 25°C (59-77°F).
 While generally comfortable, expect moderate rainfall during this season.
-Rain showers become more frequent as late spring approaches in May.
+Rain showers become more frequent as late spring approaches during The month of may.
 Humidity levels are high, creating a lush, green environment.
-This season provides good conditions for exploring the outdoors before the intense summer heat arrives.
+This season provides good conditions for outdoor exploration before the intense summer heat arrives.

 Summer (June-September): This period marks the hottest and most humid time of the year.
 Temperatures frequently exceed 30°C (86°F), sometimes reaching 35°C (95°F) or higher.
 Expect high humidity, regular heavy rainfall, and thunderstorms.
 This is also the peak of the wet season.
 Despite the heat, water activities on Wanlv Lake remain popular.